 Heat has equity incentive plans designed primarily to provide stock-based incentives to employees pursuant to which we have issued stock options to purchase shares of our Common Stock.
 In addition, we have issued to third party investors and others warrants to purchase shares of our Common Stock.
-As of April 20, 2017, we had issued and outstanding warrants to purchase up to 3,103,963 shares and had 2,416,689 outstanding options under our equity incentive plans.
+As of May 1, 2017, we had issued and outstanding warrants to purchase up to 3,103,963 shares and had 2,416,689 outstanding options under our equity incentive plans.
 In the event of a Reverse Stock Split, our Board of Directors has the discretion to determine the appropriate adjustment to awards granted under the equity incentive plans.
 Further, the terms of our outstanding warrants all provide for appropriate adjustments in the event of a stock split.
 Accordingly, if the Reverse Stock Split is approved by our stockholders and our Board of Directors decides to implement the Reverse Stock Split, as of the effective date the number of all outstanding warrants and option grants, the number of shares issuable and the exercise price, as applicable, relating to options under our equity incentive plans and warrants, will be proportionately adjusted using the Reverse Stock Split ratio selected by our Board of Directors has also authorized Heat to effect any other changes necessary, desirable or appropriate to give effect to the Reverse Stock Split, including any applicable technical, conforming changes.

-For example, if a 1-for-5 Reverse Stock Split is effected, the aggregate number of shares of our Common Stock issuable under our outstanding warrants and stock options.
+For example, if a 1-for-5 Reverse Stock Split is effected, the aggregate number of shares of our Common Stock issuable under our outstanding warrants and stock options would be approximately 620,793 and 483,338, respectively, representing a 5-fold decrease in the number of shares issuable under those warrants and stock options.
 The terms of our outstanding warrants and stock options do not permit exercise for fractional shares.
-As such, the number of shares issuable under any individual outstanding warrant or stock option shall either be rounded up or down as provided for under the specific terms of our equity incentive plans and warrants, or in the case of certain of our warrants, upon exercise of those warrants that be option to pay cash amounts for fractional shares that otherwise would be issued or round up.
+As such, the number of shares issuable under any individual outstanding warrant or stock option shall either be rounded up or down as provided for under the specific terms of our equity incentive plans and warrants, or in the case of certain of our warrants, upon exercise of those warrants Heat has the option to pay cash amounts for fractional shares that otherwise would be issued or round up.
 Commensurately, the exercise price under each outstanding warrant and stock option would be increased by 5 times such that upon exercise, the aggregate exercise price payable by the warrant holder or optionee to Heat would remain the same.
 Furthermore, the aggregate number of shares currently available under our equity incentive plans for future stock option and other equity-based grants will be proportionally reduced to reflect the Reverse Stock Split ratio.
-For example, in the event of a 1-for-5 Reverse Stock Split, 1,020,419 shares that currently remain available for issuance under our equity incentive plans would be adjusted to equal approximately 204,084 shares, subject to future potential increases pursuant to the terms of those plans.
+For example, in the event of a 1-for-5 Reverse Stock Split, 1,020,419 shares that currently remain available for issuance under our equity incentive plans, subject to future potential increases pursuant to the terms of those plans.